 • Arugula leaves to garnish

-• oregano and oil
+• Oregano and oil

 Preparation

-From the traditional dough
+For the traditional dough

 Preparation